Network-Automation-Forum/handyinfo/docs/index.md

 ## Prior Art

-There is a nice, big list of links here: https://github.com/networktocode/awesome-network-automation
+There is a nice, big list of links in NetworkToCode's Github [here](https://github.com/networktocode/awesome-network-automation).

 ## Other Sources